About MI Hydrogen

 The potential for hydrogen to serve as a clean, economical energy carrier has generated increased momentum federally, highlighted by a recent commitment from the Department of Energy to invest $7 billion toward the creation of six to 10 regional hubs designed to accelerate the deployment of hydrogen across the U.S.

-MI Hydrogen will launch with a set of new research projects focused on transportation and industrial applications.
-Teams also will analyze the potential statewide demand for hydrogen, and develop a framework for hydrogen ecosystem planning and implementation.
+MI Hydrogen launched a set of four research projects focusing on transportation, industrial applications, potential statewide demand for hydrogen and a framework for hydrogen ecosystem planning and implementation.

 U-M Hydrogen Expertise